easybe/synd/README.md

 # Tiny Synology DiskStation daemon

-This very basic service was created for a Synology DiskStation DS214+ running Debian (Buster).
+This very basic service was created for a Synology DiskStation DS214+ running Debian (Bookworm).
 It should also work on other Synology NAS products like the DS414 or the DS207.

 The daemon will turn off the blinking LED at startup and shut the system down